59 Best Points of Interest and Places to Visit in Malta

 Location: Birgu waterfront

-Although still undergoing major restoration and not yet open to the public fully at the time of writing, Fort St. Angelo is a magnificent part of the fortifications around Grand Harbour.
+Having undergone major restoration in recent years and getting a new museum set up within its thick walls, Fort St. Angelo is a magnificent part of the fortifications around Grand Harbour.
 The exact time during which the first stone was laid is unknown, although most dates point back to the 13th century.

 When the Knights of Malta arrived in 1530, this fort became the seat of the Grand Master and withstood an invasion by sea from the Ottoman empire in 1565.